kanishkamakhija/Configuring-Linux-Web-Server/README.md

 * `sudo pip install Flask`
 * `sudo pip install httplib2 oauth2client sqlalchemy psycopg2 sqlalchemy_utils`
 * `sudo pip install requests`

-# Logging in as a root user
-* Download the public key from your aws account.
-* Log in as root by copying the command from console of your aws instance:
-  `ssh -i "aws_key.pem" ubuntu@ec2-52-15-235-1.us-east-2.compute.amazonaws.com`

 # Creating a new user
 * `sudo adduser grader`